 - 'A' Force Burma, Green Force, No. 3 Battalion

 - Place of Death:

 David Cripps was selected for Japan 27 March 1944 with Kumi 35 while he was at Tamarkan, Thailand.

 The ‘Rakuyo Maru’ party as they were to become known as, was sent by train from Tamarkan via Bangkok to Phom Penh, French Indo China.
-They made their way to Saigon and although the Japanese attempted several times the have them sail for Japan from this coastline, it took some time before the Japanese realised it would be futile with the American submarine blockade which had successfully sunk most Japanese shipping attempting to leave.
+They made their way to Saigon and although the Japanese attempted several times to have them sail for Japan from this coastline, it took several months before the Japanese realised it would be futile with the American submarine blockade which had successfully sunk most Japanese shipping attempting to leave.

 David Charles Cripps WX15783.

 One or two days after ‘Rakuyo Maru’ sank in the South China Sea on 12th September 1944, and during a late afternoon, an exhausted David Charles Cripps aged 22 years, tragically lost his life when he slipped off the raft he managed to board having miraculously survived the sinking of the ‘Rakuyo Maru’.
 He was 22 years old.